A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Analysis

 We deviated from the above prescription for a handful of systems that required custom treatment.
 CLS reported two companions to \textbf{HD 167215}, one stellar and one substellar, at 7.2 and 8 AU, respectively.
 We found that the longer-period signal was likely a residual caused by an imperfect fit to the inner stellar companion orbit, and included only the latter in our model.
 CLS also reported an activity-induced false positive signal in the \textbf{HD 192310} system.
 We quoted their one-companion model parameters directly and marginalized over the companion's unknown inclination by dividing each \Msini sample by $\sin i$, with $i$ drawn from a $\cos i$-uniform distribution.
 We did the same for \textbf{HD 219134}, for which CLS reported five planets and three false positive signals associated with annual or instrumental systematics.
-For \textbf{HD 28185} we quoted the parameters fit by \cite{Venner2024}, who incorporated 39 extra RVs into their analysis.
-Finally, we quoted CLS's orbital parameters and an inclination of 59$^{\circ}$ \citep{Rivera2010} for the resonant system \textbf{GL 876}. \cite{Rivera2010} reported four planets in this system, but CLS found only three after ruling out multiple spurious signals.
+We quoted the parameters of the two companions to \textbf{HD 28185} from \cite{Venner2024}, who incorporated 39 extra RVs and HGCA astrometry into their analysis.
+Notably, they revised the mass of HD 28185 c to a planetary value ($M_c=6.0 \pm 0.6 \, \Mjup$), whereas CLS reported a minimum mass range consistent with stellar, brown dwarf, and planetary companions ($M_c\sin i=40^{+40}_{-30} \, \Mjup$).
+Finally, we quoted CLS's orbital parameters and an inclination of 59.5$^{\circ}$ for all three planets \citep{Rivera2010} for the resonant system \textbf{GL 876}. \cite{Rivera2010} reported four planets in this system, but CLS found only three after ruling out multiple spurious signals.
 In a further eight systems, we included an additional long-period companion to model non-periodic RV variability.
-Given the large uncertainties on the fitted parameters of these companions, we did not include them in our occurrence calculations.
+Given the large uncertainties on the fitted parameters of these companions, we omitted them from our occurrence calculations.

 After removing the spurious substellar companion to HD 167215, we were left with 18 RV brown dwarfs (\Msini = 13--80~\Mjup).
-Of these, eight had fitted true masses greater than 80 \Mjup.
+Of these, seven had fitted true masses greater than 80 \Mjup.
 We compare the original CLS catalog with our refit parameters in the left panel of Figure \ref{fig:catalog_multipanel}, and show the refit posteriors in the right panel.
+The original and refit parameters of the RV brown dwarf systems are highlighted in Table \ref{tab:bd_before_after}, and refits for the full sample are given in Appendix \ref{app:all_before_after_table}.